 - Updates to the SQLGENERATION= options

-- Many new and enhanced options for various interfaces
+- Many new and enhanced options for various interfaces, including the following:

 - The WARN_BIGINT= LIBNAME option warns if a table contains a BIGINT.
 (New for DB2 under z/OS)

-- SAS/ACCESS 9.4 for Relational Databases: Reference includes SAS/ACCESS Interface to Hadoop, the HDMD procedure, and several new and enhanced features.
+- SAS/ACCESS 9.4 for Relational Databases: Reference includes Hadoop, Impala, and HAWQ interfaces and several new and enhanced features.

-- Base SAS 9.4 Procedures Guide includes PROC HADOOP.
+- Base SAS 9.4 Procedures Guide includes PROC HADOOP and PROC HDMD.

 - SAS 9.4 Statements: Reference includes the FILENAME statement for the Hadoop access method.